-It's important to remember that much like prebiotics there are many different types, strains and species of beneficial probiotics that you can take.
+It’s important to remember that much like prebiotics there are many different types, strains, and species of beneficial probiotics that you can take.

-If you aren't sure where to start with probiotics then I recommend starting with a basic probiotic which contains a combination of lactobacilli and bifidobacteria species (preferably at least 4+ species) with at least 100 billion CFU per serving.
+If you aren’t sure where to start with probiotics then I recommend starting with a basic probiotic that contains a combination of lactobacilli and bifidobacteria species (preferably at least 4+ species) with at least 100 billion CFU per serving.

 You can learn more about how to choose the best probiotic for your body in this guide.

-In order for probiotics to be effective they must be packaged correctly, protected and potentially temperature controlled so make sure you understand how to look for these things before you purchase them.
+In order for probiotics to be effective, they must be packaged correctly, protected, and potentially temperature controlled so make sure you understand how to look for these things before you purchase them.

 Do Prebiotics have Side Effects?